yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/jobs.md

 ### Appointment Process

-Candidates will be asked to be able to:
+Candidates will be asked to be able to by 16 February 2022:

 * Email an expression of interest to Dr Daniel Fascia and/or Gary Cooper
 * Provide a brief statement in the email explaining desire to carry out role and suitability